 Sewer Backwater Check Valves Can Stop Sewer Floods

 A sewer check valve is a relatively inexpensive plumbing device that contains a one-way flapper to stop backwater.
 It is ideal for when a public sewer backs up for a number of hours, not for long-term public sewer back ups.
 With that being said, it should suffice in almost all situations that a homeowner will encounter from sewer floods.
-To learn more sewer check valves visit Balkan Plumbing.
+To learn more sewer check valves visit Balkan Sewer And Water Main.

 Automatic Sewer Flood Gate Valves Stop Backwater 100%